qiyuangong/ppdpes_core/README.md

 ### Usage:
 My Implementation is based on Python 2.7 (not Python 3.0).
 Please make sure your Python environment is collect installed.
 You can run Mondrian in following steps:

 1) Download (or clone) the whole project.

+2) Check datasets and generalization hierarchies

+    #dataset
+    adult.data
+    # gh for qid_index = 1
+    adult_1.txt

-2) Run "anonymized.py" in root dir with CLI.
+3) Run "anonymized.py" in root dir with CLI.

 	# run Mondrian with default K(K=10)
 	python anonymizer.py